hackerkid/fall-2016/communities/conu-hackers/community-assessment.md

 ### Goals
 - Members get involved in the community, because they are interested in collaborating to learn and compete in hackathons.
 - These members are interested in improving their skills and securing internships + fulltimes jobs.
 - A main goal would be to utilize the GitHub organization page to provide a hub for collaborating on open-source projects with other students.
-The obejctive would be to grow their skills, give back to the community, create productive systems, and build their CV.
+Their obejctive would be to grow their skills, give back to the community, create useful  systems, and build their CV.
 - In addition to the main goal, ensuring the community is open and welcoming to all participants must be maintained at all times.

 ### Location